seek4science/seek-documentation/tech/extended-metadata/create-extended-metadata-type.md

 layout: page-ett
 ---

-<a href="extended-metadata-type.html">back</a>

-# Create Extended Metadata Types
+There are two ways to create an Extended Metadata Type:

-* [Using a SEED File](create-extended-metadata-type-with-seeds-file.html): Run a SEED file in the backend to define the metadata type.
+* [Using a SEED File](create-extended-metadata-type-with-seeds-file): Run a SEED file in the backend to define the metadata type.

-* [Uploading a JSON File](create-extended-metadata-type-with-json-file.html): Upload a JSON file through the Admin Area UI to create the metadata type.
+* [Uploading a JSON File](create-extended-metadata-type-with-json-file): Upload a JSON file through the Admin Area UI to create the metadata type.